 This bill amends Minnesota Statutes 2024, section 62Q.76, to establish a dental loss ratio requirement for dental organizations.
 It introduces a new subdivision that defines the dental loss ratio as the total claims paid by a dental organization divided by the gross premium revenue received for dental care services.
-The bill mandates that dental organizations maintain a loss ratio of at least 85 percent.
-If they fail to meet this requirement, they must provide remediation to enrollees, which can include direct rebates or increased benefit limits, as determined by the commissioner of commerce.
+The bill mandates that a dental organization's loss ratio must be at least 85 percent.
+If a dental organization fails to meet this requirement, it must provide remediation to its enrollees, which can include direct rebates or increased benefit limits, as determined by the commissioner of commerce.

 Statutes affected: Introduction: 62Q.76